 Over the last two decades, most organizations have moved away from the waterfall approach to the Agile approach.
-The agile approach allows us to develop things in an incremental way, allows us to experiment and seek constant feedback from our stakeholders.
-Agile business analysis is definitely a quite interesting topic to discuss.
+The agile approach allows us to develop things in an incremental way and experiment and seek constant feedback from our stakeholders.
+Agile business analysis is definitely quite an interesting topic to discuss.

-Let me make a disclaimer first that when we are discussing a business analyst in the IT industry, we primarily referred to a person who is a business requirements analyst.
-(I have strong reservations about it but it hardly matters against a convention.)
-Business requirement analysis is definitely a critical element of any IT project and indeed a key part of business analysis.
+Let me make a disclaimer first that when we are discussing a business analyst in the IT industry, we primarily refer to a person who is a business requirements analyst.
+(I have strong reservations about it, but it hardly matters against a convention.)
+Business requirement analysis is a critical element of any IT project and a key part of business analysis.

-Before we jump into the topic of agile business analysis let's look at agility from the mother website which is Agile manifesto and what does it mean to business analysis community.
+Before we jump into the topic of agile business analysis, let's look at agility from the mother website, the Agile manifesto, and what it means to the business analysis community.

 Manifesto for Agile Software Development